nsfcac/repacss-user-guide/docs/absolute-beginner-guide.md

 - Visit the [Support Page](support.md)

 !!! tip
-    When seeking help, include specific error messages and a description of the attempted task to expedite troubleshooting.
+    When seeking help, include specific error messages and a description of the attempted job to expedite troubleshooting.

 ---